Essential Properties Realty Trust (NYSE:EPRT) Issues FY 2022 Earnings Guidance

 Essential Properties Realty Trust (NYSE:EPRT) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.470-$1.510 for the period.
+The company provided EPS guidance of $1.470-$1.510 for the period.
 The company issued revenue guidance of -.

+Essential Properties Realty Trust (NYSE:EPRT) last released its quarterly earnings data on Wednesday, February 16th.
+The company reported $0.24 EPS for the quarter, beating analysts’ consensus estimates of $0.22 by $0.02.
+Essential Properties Realty Trust had a return on equity of 5.09% and a net margin of 41.58%.
+During the same period in the prior year, the company posted $0.27 EPS.
+On average, research analysts forecast that Essential Properties Realty Trust will post 1.5 earnings per share for the current year.

-Several brokerages recently weighed in on EPRT.
-Zacks Investment Research cut Essential Properties Realty Trust from a buy rating to a hold rating in a report on Monday, January 24th.
-Bank of America lowered Essential Properties Realty Trust from a buy rating to a neutral rating and reduced their target price for the stock from $31.00 to $30.00 in a report on Thursday, January 20th.
-Finally, Mizuho downgraded Essential Properties Realty Trust from a buy rating to a neutral rating and dropped their price target for the stock from $35.00 to $28.00 in a research note on Thursday, January 20th.
-Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $31.71.
+A number of analysts have weighed in on EPRT shares.
+Zacks Investment Research cut Essential Properties Realty Trust from a buy rating to a hold rating in a research report on Monday, January 24th.
+Mizuho cut Essential Properties Realty Trust from a buy rating to a neutral rating and reduced their price target for the company from $35.00 to $28.00 in a report on Thursday, January 20th.
+Finally, Bank of America cut Essential Properties Realty Trust from a buy rating to a neutral rating and reduced their price target for the company from $31.00 to $30.00 in a report on Thursday, January 20th.
+Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $31.71.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Allianz Asset Management GmbH bought a new position in shares of Essential Properties Realty Trust in the 4th quarter worth about $6,567,000.
-Marshall Wace LLP acquired a new position in shares of Essential Properties Realty Trust in the 4th quarter worth approximately $3,317,000.
-D. E. Shaw & Co.
-Inc. boosted its holdings in shares of Essential Properties Realty Trust by 139.8% in the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 119,572 shares of the company’s stock worth $3,447,000 after buying an additional 69,708 shares during the period.
-Morgan Stanley boosted its holdings in shares of Essential Properties Realty Trust by 11.7% in the second quarter.
-Morgan Stanley now owns 473,019 shares of the company’s stock worth $12,790,000 after buying an additional 49,386 shares during the period.
-Finally, Legal & General Group Plc boosted its holdings in shares of Essential Properties Realty Trust by 4.0% during the fourth quarter.
-Legal & General Group Plc now owns 1,029,912 shares of the company’s stock worth $29,692,000 after purchasing an additional 39,833 shares during the period.
-90.57% of the stock is currently owned by institutional investors.
+Several large investors have recently made changes to their positions in EPRT.
+Schonfeld Strategic Advisors LLC acquired a new position in shares of Essential Properties Realty Trust in the fourth quarter worth $340,000.
+Royal Bank of Canada increased its position in Essential Properties Realty Trust by 61.7% during the third quarter.
+Royal Bank of Canada now owns 27,119 shares of the company’s stock worth $757,000 after buying an additional 10,346 shares during the last quarter.
+Squarepoint Ops LLC bought a new stake in Essential Properties Realty Trust during the fourth quarter valued at about $795,000.
+Sei Investments Co. boosted its holdings in Essential Properties Realty Trust by 39.4% during the fourth quarter.
+Sei Investments Co. now owns 29,166 shares of the company’s stock valued at $841,000 after acquiring an additional 8,238 shares during the period.
+Finally, Vident Investment Advisory LLC boosted its holdings in Essential Properties Realty Trust by 1.6% during the fourth quarter.
+Vident Investment Advisory LLC now owns 29,490 shares of the company’s stock valued at $850,000 after acquiring an additional 454 shares during the period.
+Institutional investors own 96.97% of the company’s stock.

 Essential Properties Realty Trust, Inc engages in the acquisition, ownership, and management of single-tenant properties that are net leased on a long-term basis to middle-market companies, which operates service-oriented or experience-based businesses.
 Its portfolio includes the following: Captain D’s, Art Van Furniture, Mister Car Wash, Zips Car Wash, AMC Theaters, Perkins, 84 Lumber, Mirabito, Ruby Tuesday and White Oak Station.